Plumsail/forms-docs/SharePoint/how-to/right-left.rst

-.. title:: Adapt SharePoint form to right-to-left languages
+.. title:: Adapt SharePoint forms to right-to-left languages

 .. meta::
-   :description: One line of code is enough to support right-to-left languages
+   :description: Some languages require form to be read right to left, for example, Arabic or Farsi.
+One line of code is enough to support right-to-left languages

 How to adapt SharePoint form to right-to-left languages e.g. Arabic or Hebrew
 ===============================================================================